beanstreetbase/perfect-booking-agent/replit.md

 - Server runs on port 5000 (Replit requirement for frontend)
 - Uses 0.0.0.0 as host for external accessibility
 - HTML templates use escaped curly braces ({{ }}) for CSS to avoid Python format string conflicts
-- Dashboard fetches live data from `/business-dashboard` and `/view-bookings` endpoints
+- Dashboard fetches live data from multiple API endpoints
 - Cache-control headers prevent stale data display in Replit webview
+- Calendar bookings sorted chronologically using Python datetime parsing
+- Client data aggregated with SQL GROUP BY for performance